uktrade/directory-cms/README.md

 `make database` drops the local database then loads `db_template.sql`.
 Then `make load_fixtures` loads fixtures from `fixtures/data.json`.
 This includes a dummy account with username "dev" and password "password".

-To make sure setting up a fresh db is nice and speedy please make sure to run `make update_db_template` after adding any new migrations.
+To make sure setting up a fresh db is nice and speedy please make sure to run `make database_template` after adding any new migrations.

 ### Image storage